 This helps prevent accidents.
 Safe-updates mode also restricts

 (or are estimated to produce) very large result sets.

 --safe-updates option causes

-when it connects to the MySQL server, to set the session
+it connects to the MySQL server, to set the session values of

 SET sql_safe_updates=1, sql_select_limit=1000, max_join_size=1000000;